freebsd-ita/gufi-blog/content/nginx-devel-1.9.12.md

 Authors: Davide D'Amico
 Summary: Changes I applied to nginx.conf while upgrading nginx-devel to 1.9.12

-On a VM where I have few personal website I use **www/nginx-devel** to act as a:
+On a VM where I have few personal websites I use **www/nginx-devel** to act as a:
 - webserver (with **php-fpm**)
 - reverse proxy (for stuff like **grafana** and **opentsdb**)